-In such a world, two forces compete.
-Events from 1918 are there and reduce the surprise of the new pandemic, as before.
-Except, now this event is given tiny weight 102 years later.
+In a second exercise, we assume that agents discount old data at the rate of 1% per year.
+In this case, two forces compete.
+The presence of the 1918 events in the sample reduces the surprise of the new pandemic as before, albeit with a much smaller weight.
 The countervailing force is that when old data is down-weighted, new data is given a larger weight in beliefs.
 The larger role of the recent pandemic in beliefs going forward makes belief scarring stronger for the next few decades.
-The net effect of these two forces is indistinguishable, in every respect, from the original results with data only from 1950.
+These forces more or less cancel each other out leaving the net results indistinguishable, in every respect, from the original results with data only from 1950.